cloudflare/wrangler-legacy/README.md

 ## Updating `wrangler`:

-   You can find instructions on updating your version of Wrangler [in the docs](https://workers.cloudflare.com/docs/quickstart/updating-the-cli/).
+   You can find instructions on updating Wrangler [in the docs](https://workers.cloudflare.com/docs/quickstart/updating-the-cli/).

 ## ⚡ Quick Start